Grade 7 Science Lesson: Teach Circulatory System Using Videos, Group Work, and Exit Tickets. Optional Extension Activity for Further Research.

 Main Activity (30 minutes):

-Facilitate a class discussion to reinforce key concepts and address any misconceptions.
-Use the provided inquiry questions.
+- Facilitate a class discussion to reinforce key concepts and address any misconceptions.
+Use the following inquiry questions:

 Videos: